 In order for the teacher candidate to acclimate to the school community, it is necessary to gather information about the school, the class, and the students.
 The following prompts are suggested as guidance to both the teacher candidate and the cooperating teacher to support the candidate's gradual acclimation to the school community.
+If it is at all possible, teacher candidates should try to observe in the school ahead of their start-date to find out about information about the:

-School
+The School

-- List any special features of your school or classroom setting (e.g., themed magnet, classroom aide, bilingual, team taught with a special education teacher, remedial class, honors/AP course) that will affect the candidate's teaching in this learning segment. - Describe any district, school, or supervising teacher requirements or expectations that might affect your planning or delivery of instruction, such as required curricula, pacing plan, use of specific instructional strategies, or standardized tests.
+- Are there any special features of the school or classroom setting (e.g., themed magnet, classroom aide, bilingual, team taught with a special education teacher, remedial class, honors/AP course) that will affect the candidate's teaching during his/her student teaching experience? - Are there any district, school, or supervising teacher requirements or expectations that might affect your planning or delivery of instruction, such as required curricula, pacing plan, use of specific instructional strategies, or standardized tests.

-Class
+The Class